Yogurt Panna Cotta with Orange-Pomegranate Compote

-Panna cotta, which means “cooked cream” in Italian, is an ethereal dessert that traditionally consists of cream and milk set very softly with gelatin.
-This lightened version uses tangy yogurt in place of the cream.
-It’s delicious on its own or accompanied with a sweet-tart winter fruit preserve like this pomegranate-orange compote.
+Panna cotta, which means “cooked cream” in Italian, is a shivering dessert that traditionally consists of cream and milk set very softly with gelatin.
+This version uses yogurt in place of the cream.
+It’s delicious on its own or accompanied with this sweet-tart orange and pomegranate compote.

 - 1 Tbs. fresh lemon juice

-To make the panna cotta, in a small bowl, sprinkle the gelatin over 1/2 cup of the milk.
+In a small bowl, sprinkle the gelatin over 1/2 cup (4 fl. oz./125 ml) of the milk.
 Let stand without stirring until the gelatin is moistened, about 10 minutes.

-Lightly brush the insides of six 6-oz. ramekins or small bowls with oil and place on a rimmed baking sheet.
-Divide the yogurt mixture evenly among the prepared ramekins.
-Cover and refrigerate until set, at least 8 hours or up to 2 days.
+Divide the yogurt mixture among six 3/4-cup (6-fl.-oz./180-ml) ramekins or custard cups.
+Cover each with plastic wrap and refrigerate until set, at least 8 hours or up to 2 days.